CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

 You can adjust PVC sizes on all of the managed storage instances in a Postgres instance that are using Kubernetes storage.
 These include:

-- `spec.instances.volumeClaimSpec.resources.requests.storage`: The Postgres data directory (aka your database).
+- `spec.instances.dataVolumeClaimSpec.resources.requests.storage`: The Postgres data directory (aka your database).
 - `spec.archive.pgbackrest.repos.volume.volumeClaimSpec.resources.requests.storage`: The pgBackRest repository when using "volume" storage

 The above should be familiar: it follows th esame pattern as the standard [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) structure.